Do you want to learn how to DIY some gold leaf candle holders? Here are the steps to create some authentic gilded style candle holders.

 The photo above shows you how the candle holder looked as I was applying the lighter color metallic gold paint.
 Notice, towards the bottom of the sconce, that the gold leaf is missing from small areas.
 This is ok.

 The metallic paint is applied over the gold leaf foil.
-I used a small paint brush so I could access all the corners and crevices.
+I used a small paint brush so I could access all the corners and crevices in the sconce.

 Once you have painted your candle holder, set it aside to dry to the touch.
 I let my paint dry for about 45 minutes.